Different Types of Surgical Forceps

 What material are surgical forceps made from?

-Quality surgical forceps are typically made from medical-grade stainless steel, particularly German stainless steel, which offers excellent durability, corrosion resistance, and the ability to maintain sharp edges and precise mechanisms through repeated use and sterilization.
+The highest-quality forceps are made from medical-grade stainless steel, with German stainless steel in particular known for its corrosion resistance and its ability to hold sharp edges and precise mechanical tolerances through years of repeated use and sterilization.

 How do I choose the right forceps for a specific procedure?